While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Flying Skulls Nuke Em Concentrate

 Last on our list is the Flying Skulls Nuke Em Concentrate.
 This product offers multiple benefits in that it is a multipurpose chemical that serves as both an insecticide and fungicide.

 It will kill the larvae, eggs, and juvenile, and adult pests that feed on and kill your plants.

 It targets thrips and spider mites, mealybugs, and whiteflies, in addition to springtails on your houseplants.

 Final Thoughts On How To Get Rid Of Springtails

 Ready to get rid of springtails for good?
-Although these pests aren’t the most devastating garden pests you’ll have to deal with, they’re still frustrating, to say the least!
+Although these pests aren’t the most intrusive garden pests you’ll have to deal with, they’re still frustrating, to say the least!

 If preventative measures aren’t working for you, give a few of these recommended sprays a try.